Professional, Technical, and Skill-Based education

-- The Ministry of Human Resource and Development (MHRD) governs the polytechnic institutions offering diploma level courses under various disciplines such as engineering and technology, pharmacy, architecture, applied arts and crafts and hotel management.
+- The Ministry of Human Resource and Development (MHRD) governs the polytechnic institutions offering diploma-level courses in various disciplines such as engineering and technology, pharmacy, architecture, applied arts and crafts, and hotel management.

 - MHRD is also involved in the scheme of Apprenticeship Training.

-- There are 21 Ministries under the central government who are also working for the purpose of skill development.
+- There are 21 Ministries under the central government that is also working for the purpose of skill development.

-- There are two approaches that these Ministries have: one approach is setting up training centres of their own for specific sectors like (adopted by Ministry of Labour & Employment, Ministry of Agriculture, Ministry of Health & Family Welfare, etc.).
-The second approach is in the form of Public Private Partnership (as adopted by Ministry of Rural Development, Ministry of Women and Child Development, etc.).
+- There are two approaches that these Ministries have: one approach is setting up training centers of their own for specific sectors (adopted by the Ministry of Labour & Employment, Ministry of Agriculture, Ministry of Health & Family Welfare, etc.).
+The second approach is in the form of Public Private Partnership (as adopted by the Ministry of Rural Development, Ministry of Women and Child Development, etc.).